giggleby/shim/py/test_list_editor/frontend/DEVELOPER_GUIDE.md

 * `src/`, Stores the source code for the frontend.
 All the source code (e.g. `.tsx`, `.css`, etc.) should be placed in this folder or it would not be built.
+  * `src/components` stores the component that will be used in `src/pages`.
+  * `src/services` stores the API caller to the backend server.
+  * `src/pages` stores the page layout to specific sites.
+  * When you visit `localhost:5100/upload`, you are visiting the element inside `src/pages/upload`.
+  * `src/interfaces` stores the interface definitions used at multiple locations.
 * `public/`, Stores the static files for the web page.
 Files like `index.html`, pictures will be placed here.
 * `node_modules/`, Stores the node module for the frontend.